quyse/inanity/README.md

 ## License

+All the code is mine (Copyright (c) Alexander Bich aka Quyse Lert) except third-party code in `deps` directory.
+All my code was written from scratch.
+* My code is licensed under MIT.
+See LICENSE file.
-The license of my own code is MIT (see LICENSE file).
-See NOTICE file for the list of used third-party libraries and licenses.
+* All third-party code allows permissive licensing in some way.
+See NOTICE file for the full list of libraries and licenses.